jrbromberg/bank-emails-to-spreadsheet/README.md

 # Setup

-_NOTE: The setup is simplified by making a copy of the spreadsheet linked in the instructions.
+_NOTE: The setup is simplified by making a copy of the spreadsheet linked in the instructions below.
 If you prefer, you can also setup the spreadsheet and script manually using the files in this repo._

 ### 1. Email setup
 If your bank emails are sent to a Gmail account, you can use that account.
 You can also forward your bank emails to a new Gmail account, and use that account.
 In the Gmail account that will host the spreadsheet: